 Small businesses drive regional economies.

-A November 2010 survey for the United States Small Business Administration revealed that for the majority of small business respondents (54.7 percent) in the Northeast (New England with New York, New Jersey and Pennsylvania), high-speed cable is the dominant means for the provision of broadband services.
-In contrast to the rest of the nation, where high-speed cable connects only between a quarter and a third of small businesses, small businesses in the Northeast are highly reliant on
+A November 2010 survey8 for the United States Small Business Administration revealed that for the majority of small business respondents (54.7 percent) in the Northeast (New England with New York, New Jersey and Pennsylvania), high-speed cable is the dominant means for the provision of broadband services.
+In contrast to the rest of the nation, where high-speed cable connects only between a quarter and a third of small businesses, small businesses in the Northeast are highly reliant on the services of cable operators.

-Further, recent work suggests that microbusinesses are essential to regional economic growth and, no doubt, these businesses have been highly impacted by broadband expansion.
-These businesses are important in Massachusetts: In 2008, 16.7 percent of Massachusetts' workers were employed by a microbusiness.
+Further, recent work suggests that microbusinesses9 are essential to regional economic growth10 and, no doubt, these businesses have been highly impacted by broadband expansion.
+These businesses are important in Connecticut: In 2008, 17.1 percent of Connecticut workers were employed by a microbusiness.
 Given the general reliance of small business on cable broadband in New England, it is clear that these extra-small businesses are relying heavily on cable companies to help connect them to their customers.